omnom-ra/lit/index.md

 ## Eagle's Revenge
 Night winds rushing past cabin
 Dead deer on a pole
 Shots as a hollow yellow swoops by

-Dance around a cold body, and a cold warrior arrives Recited a rookie deed and yelled Hi!
+Dance around a cold body, and a cold warrior arrives
+Recited a rookie deed and yelled Hi!
 Body Falls!
 Another tale and more dust

-## Dear (Orange) Desire
+## Dear (Orange) Desire,

-> They pontificated authenticity & sincerity,
-while I gazed at your writing intently.
+They pontificated authenticity & sincerity, while I gazed at your writing intently.

-> Distant scripts with loose tongues popped, as you joted top down.
+Distant scripts with loose tongues popped, as you joted top down.

-> Caught in your web, skrt skrt!
+Caught in your web, skrt skrt!

 ## Dear Desire,
-> U glanced at my palm faced book, and I acted accordingly to develop my well zoned ida juju to balance that retro high.
+U glanced at my palm faced book, and I acted accordingly to develop my well zoned ida juju to balance that retro high.

 ## Cappin Stripperien Faun
-- Driving in the central reservation, shaking like a free range roomba
+Driving in the central reservation, shaking like a free range roomba
-- Shaving off that horny high while she glanced at my shoe, to have a *niñX* not of mine
+Shaving off that horny high while she glanced at my shoe, to have a *niñX* not of mine
-- Call me when you want to have dimsum
+Call me when you want to have dimsum

 ## Meridian - Paul Celan (Edited)